HOLY FUCK.

 That was pretty neat.

 I was lucky enough to be invited to a workshop for egraphs and compilers https://www.dagstuhl.de/seminars/seminar-calendar/seminar-details/26022 .
 My thanks to George, Chris, Michel, and Max for organizing!
 Total adult nerd summer camp.
 Never done anything quite like that.
 You’d wake up groggy each morning and then accidentally find yourself raving over muesli and yogurt on your opinions about “context”.
 I had almost an alarming energy considering I was was sleeping so terribly.
-I think I could talk shop and basically have no one local to do it to.
+I think I could talk shop forever and basically have no one local that I wouldn’t be bad subjecting to hours of egraph minutiae and speculation.

 It’s funny, I do recall the week before leaving being like “oh jesus why did I agree to haul my ass to the german countryside when I’ve got a cat right here” but it was definitely worth it.

 I also gave myself the weekend after for a little sightseeing.
 I am not in Europe often enough to not get a little kick out of seeing all the signs and the cut of pants looking weird.
-Their tweens have a little bit of a different vibes than our tweens.
 I did one day in Frankfurt, a day trip to Heidelberg and a day trip to Mainz.
 Heidelberg was sweet.
 Mainz had a tough time comparing (also it was a nasty rainy day).

 I came away with maybe a couple budding collaborations, which is something I’ve wanted to try to foster.